Gender

 • peer

 Other nouns like parent can refer to either gender.
 They can refer to a male as well as to a female.
-Such nouns are called common gender nouns.
+Such words are called common gender nouns.
 Nouns like door or window have no gender and are therefore neuter.
 Check the following nouns very carefully and then sort them into the appropriate group:

 male